Tag: Richard Burden

 Richard Burden – 2015 Parliamentary Question to the Department for Transport

-To ask the Secretary of State for Transport, what assessment he has made of the likely causes of changes in the size of the UK Ship Register since 2010.
+To ask the Secretary of State for Transport, what assessment he has made of the extent to which emissions type approval requirements are met during normal on road usage of each category of road vehicle.

 • Richard Burden – 2015 Parliamentary Question to the Department for Transport